controversies-of-science/controversy-scripts/README.md

 `npm run create-feed-pyramids` - This generates image pyramids based upon the contents of `img/feeds`.
 Be aware that this script can take a significant amount of time to complete.

+#### create-alfred-json (DONE)

+Assumes you have exported your Alfred snippets to a file in `/alfred` (the filename is currently hardcoded in `config.js` to `alfred/ScienceQuotes.alfredsnippets`).

+`npm run create-alfred-json` - Generates two sets of quotes -- one set where the quotes are all formatted for phys.org and a second where the quotes are formatted for G+ (markdown).

 ### S3 Image Deployments

 `package.json` includes: